Freedom from OCD & Anxiety

 Dr. Low approaches treatment with warmth, compassion, empathy, and humor.
 She fosters a collaborative relationship in therapy, encouraging clients to take an active role in developing their unique treatment plans and goals.
 Dr. Low utilizes a strengths-based approach in her work, emphasizing individual clients’ strengths and skills while providing new skills to accomplish therapeutic goals.
 She also appreciates learning what clients value and enjoy but may have avoided due to symptoms related to anxiety or depression.
 Dr. Low highly values authenticity, creating a safe environment and genuine relationship with clients.
 Dr. Low is also aware of and attentive to diversity, spirituality, sexuality, gender, and multicultural factors and incorporates these factors into treatment with her clients.

-Dr. Low is trained in evidence-based approaches to treatment, including Exposure and Response Prevention (ERP), Cognitive Behavioral Therapy (CBT), Acceptance and Commitment Therapy (ACT), Dialectical Behavioral Therapy (DBT), and Prolonged Exposure (PE).
+Dr. Low is trained in evidence-based approaches to treatment, including Exposure and Response Prevention (ERP), Cognitive Behavioral Therapy (CBT), Acceptance and Commitment Therapy (ACT), and Prolonged Exposure (PE).
 Dr. Low also incorporates Motivational Interviewing (MI) and mindfulness-based interventions into her work with clients.
+Dr. Low completed Supportive Parenting for Anxious Childhood Emotions (SPACE) training with Dr. Eli Lebowitz.
+Dr. Low is a graduate of the Behavioral Therapy Training Institute (BTTI) hosted by the IOCDF.

 Dr. Low earned a Bachelor of Science degree in Psychology from Texas Christian University in Fort Worth, Texas.
 She earned a Master of Education degree in Clinical Mental Health Counseling from Auburn University in Auburn, Alabama.
 Dr. Low earned a doctorate degree in Clinical Psychology from Regent University of Virginia Beach, Virginia.
 Dr. Low has experience working with children, adolescents, and adults in community mental health, university, and Veteran Affairs inpatient and outpatient settings.
 Dr. Low completed an APA-accredited pre-doctoral internship at the VA North Texas Healthcare System in Dallas, TX.
 At the VA, she gained in-depth experience working with Veterans in acute inpatient psychology and outpatient settings, including behavioral health, general mental health, and comorbid trauma/substance use clinics.
 Dr. Low completed an APA-accredited postdoctoral fellowship at a community mental health clinic providing specialized OCD and Anxiety treatment in Austin, TX.